Sharon-sys1/Power-BI-Project/README.md

 - Power Query for data cleaning and shaping

-DAX for custom calculations and KPI generation
+- DAX for custom calculations and KPI generation

-## 🖼 Dashboard Preview

-📊 View it live on Power BI: View Report

 ## 📎 What I Learned